Upturn unsubscribed user

 Ford's Positioning:

-• Investing heavily in new technologies like electric vehicles and autonomous driving.
+• Investing heavily in electrification and technology.

 • General Motors (GM)